-Freelance writer and editor with 20 years of journalism experience and a wide range of interests and expertise including but not limited to: urbanism, Midwest history and culture, feminism, food and cooking, urban agriculture, books and publishing, theater and dance, and urban history.
+I am a writer and editor with twenty-five years experience and a wide range of interests and expertise including but not limited to: urbanism, Midwest history and culture, urbanism, feminism, food and cooking, urban agriculture, and books and publishing.

 - Author of the critically acclaimed Soup & Bread Cookbook: Building Community One Pot at a Time (Agate Publishing, 2011)

 - Journalist and critic published in the Chicago Reader, the Chicago Reporter, Crain’s Chicago Business, Buzzfeed, Eater, the Rumpus, the Baffler, and San Juan’s Centro de Periodismo Investigativo, among other outlets.

 - Contributing writer for the Chicago Community Trust website (2016-present)

 - Anthology editor: Rust Belt Chicago: An Anthology (2017), Red State Blues: Tales of Midwestern Life on the Left (2018), and The Chicago Neighborhood Guidebook (2019)

 - Managing editor, South Side Weekly (2020-present)

 - Associate managing editor, Plate (2012-2014)